aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets or sets the path and name of the source file for the linked image.
+the path and name of the source file for the linked image.
 The default value is an empty string.
 If SourceFullName is not an empty string, the image is linked.
 If SourceFullName is not an empty string, but Data is null, then the image is linked and not stored in the file.

 **Returns:**
 java.lang.String